 - Appreciated Stock: You can contribute appreciate securities and take a full deduction without paying tax on the capital gains.

 - Donate Now, Give Later: You can make your contribution at any time and receive the tax deduction immediately.
 But you don’t have to make grants to specific charities until you are ready.

 - Anonymity: For those who want to make anonymous donations, a donor-advised fund is an easy way to do it.

 There are some potential disadvantages to these funds.
 First, as noted above, once you contribute the money, it’s out of your control forever.
 You can’t get it back.
 So you need to be certain of your contribution before you make it.

 Second, there are fees associated with the administration of these funds.
 Vanguard, for example, charges an annual administrative fee of 0.6% for the first $500,000 in the fund, and 0.45% thereafter.
 These fees are in addition to the expense ratios you’ll pay for the mutual funds you invest the money while it sits in the fund.

 Third, there is typically a minimum contribution to open an account.
 At Vanguard, you need $25,000 to open a donor-advised fund.
 At Fidelity the minimum initial contribution is $10,000.

 They say there are only two things certain in life, death and taxes.
 I would add to that list changes in tax laws.
-As the United States struggles to address a mounting fiscal crisis, everything is on the table, including deductions for charitable contributions.
+As the United States struggles to address a growing national debt and a complex tax code, everything is on the table, including deductions for charitable contributions.
 While I don’t think such a change is imminent, it’s reasonably possible that many of not all tax deductions could be replaced by a much simplified tax code.